-Here is what we can conclude from the above study –
+Here is what we can quickly conclude from the above study –

-- It is better to allocate your assets within different assets classes (like equity or debt) OR allocated to segments within an asset (like we did with large cap, mid cap etc.) to reduce your portfolio risk and attain higher risk-adjusted returns
+- It is better to allocate your assets within different assets classes (like equity or debt).
+Or allocate to segments within an asset (like we did with large cap, mid cap etc.) to reduce your portfolio risk and attain higher risk-adjusted returns

 - Use annual rebalancing to boost your portfolio returns which at the same time reduces the risk in the portfolio

 I think that the first thing is you should have a strategic asset allocation mix that assumes that you don’t know what the future is going to holdRay dalio

 Additional Resources You Might Like